 Why the high price?
 Well, that’s the American healthcare system at work.
 The drug was allowed on the market after passing five years of research that included three randomized, double-blind, placebo-controlled clinical trials.
 R&D costs money, don’t you know?
 Not surprisingly, a drug made from CBD passed those tests with flying colors.
 What is surprising are the side effects.

 How Can CBD Medicine Have These Side Effects?

 Patients in the Epidiolex clinical trials reported experiencing side effects that included trouble sleeping, lethargy, minimal appetite, fatigue, rashes, insomnia, and infections.
 Compare that to the non-Big Pharma version of CBD, which according to WebMD, has side effects that include dry mouth, low blood pressure, light headedness, and drowsiness.
 For the price, that’s a lot of difference.

 To be fair, the side effects from Epidiolex were not severe.
 Most were mild to moderate, and not continuous or ongoing.
-No significant abnormalities were reported in lab tests.
+Lab tests did not report significant abnormalities.
 But that’s to be expected from a drug whose active ingredient in almost completely harmless.
 The real trouble is: why did drug makers add anything to CBD to begin with?

 Part of the answer may have to do with what’s taken out.

 Epidiolex is the first drug that the FDA has approved to be made with actual cannabis.
 While other cannabis-based medicines beat it to market, they have uniformly used synthetic cannabis or cannabinoids as their active ingredients.
 Epidiolex uses the real stuff.